Updated July 13, 2023

 - The directors, officials, and shareholders gain the power to act only if provided by the articles.
 In the case of private limited companies, they are not allowed to obtain money from public shareholders.
 Also, there are various restrictions that a private limited company cannot do as a Company.
 These are specified by law & thus, regulations of private limited are required to specify such restrictions.

 - In case of dispute with respect to any action by the Company, the lawyers and auditors would first refer to whether articles give the power.

 - Articles of association help to create rules & regulations for various matters, including the following:

 - Appointment of Key Managerial Persons (KMP) for the execution of the Company’s management function.

 - Terms for appointment, removal, resignation, and remuneration of directors.

 - Manner of conduct of board meetings, annual general meetings, general meetings, extraordinary meetings, or any other meeting during the tenure of the Company.

 - Terms of the appointment, removal, rotation, and remuneration of the auditors of the Company.

 - Requirement for the formation of any special committee for the company.

 - Terms in case the Company needs to wind up.

-- Limit on the borrowing power of the Company.
+- Limit the borrowing power of the Company.

-- The articles grant voting and other rights of shareholders
+- The articles grant voting and other rights to shareholders

-- The power is given to the shareholders to decide at each situation, in case any provision is missing in the articles.
+- The power is given to the shareholders to decide in each situation in case any provision is missing in the articles.